mvazquezc/get-ocp-cluster-pods-capabilities/README.md

     oc -n getcaps logs getcaps-ztr92
     ~~~

     > **NOTE**: Namespaces appended to the output can be specified by using arguments on the DaemonSet, check the comments in the [deploy.yaml file](./deploy.yaml#L54-L56).
-An extended output is also available, this output will give you information about container uid/gid, image being used, privileged bit and the entrypoint.
-Check the comment in the [deploy.yaml file](./deploy.yaml#L57) to get the extended output enabled.
+An extended output is also available, this output will give you information about container uid/gid, image being used, privileged bit, entrypoint and scc used by the pod.
+Check the comment in the [deploy.yaml file](./deploy.yaml#L58) to get the extended output enabled.
+The tool can simulate clearing the permitted and effective capability sets when the container does run with a nonroot UID, in order to enable this output check the comment in the [deploy.yaml file](./deploy.yaml#L59).

     ~~~
     caps: